Kowskisrb/Discord-White-Label-Demo/README.md

-# 🤖 Discord White Label Manager (SaaS Demo)
+# 🤖 Simple Discord White Label Manager (SaaS Demo)

-A full-stack dashboard that allows Discord Server Owners to customize a bot's identity (Nickname & Avatar) specific to their server.
+A simple full-stack dashboard that allows Discord Server Owners to customize a bot's identity (Nickname & Avatar) specific to their server.
 This project demonstrates **Discord OAuth2**, **Guild Ownership Verification**, and **REST API manipulation** in a secure SaaS-style architecture.

 ## 🚀 Features